Monolithic Hyper ROM FE$^2$ Method with Clustered Training at Finite Deformations: Solution Strategy

 \subsubsection{Monolithic solution scheme}

 The numerical treatment in solving equation \eqref{ROMintforce} follows in analogy to the full problem.
-Regarding the previously by the authors proposed monolithic scheme \cite{Lange2021_monolithic} as shown in Figure \ref{fig:monolithic_staggered}\,(b) the only change is in using amplitudal quantities in stead of nodal ones at the micro scale.
-For the increment of the microscopic nodal displacements this yields
+Regarding the monolithic scheme previously by the authors proposed \citep{Lange2021_monolithic}, see Figure \ref{fig:monolithic_staggered}(b), the only change is in using amplitudal quantities instead of nodal ones at the microscale.